How Ernesto ‘Tito’ Mercado saved his father’s life - The Ring

 Mercado (6-0, 6 knockouts) will be headlining an August 25 show at The Hangar at the OC Fair and Events Center in Costa Mesa, California, in his first eight-rounder, which will be fought at 138 pounds against an opponent to be determined on a card promoted by Roy Englebrecht Promotions.

-In Tito’s corner will be his father, Ernesto Sr., a man who’s made a complete turnaround in his life and has been clean for close to five years.
+In Tito’s corner will be his father, Ernesto Sr., a man who’s made a complete turnaround in his life and has been clean for years.

 “That man, the man who put his family through hell, that man is dead, I buried him, he’s long gone,” Ernesto Sr. said.
 “I was probably dead about five or six times.
 I lost years of my life doing drugs and running the streets.
 I ran around with a barrel at my head, and I was fortunate that no one ever pulled the trigger.
 I’ve been shot at three or four times, though I have never been shot.
 What I went through was real.
 It wasn’t movie s—t.